TriumphLLC/Blend4Web/doc_src/workflow.rst

 #.
 Scene components should have distinct names.
 They should not be named \"Cube.001\", \"Material\" or \"Armature\".

 #.
-We recommend you to practice linking components from other files (libraries).
+We recommend you to link components from other files (libraries).

 Preparing a Scene to Use in Blend4Web
 =====================================